-Have you ever been in a situation where, after spending a great deal of time and effort composing a new blog post post, something happens and you suddenly find that you have lost all of your hard work because you didn’t hit the ‘Save’ button as you went along?
+Have you ever found yourself in a situation where, after spending a great deal of effort composing a new article, something goes wrong and you suddenly find that you have lost all of your hard work because you did not remember to hit the ‘Save’ button as you went along?

-If this ever happens, there’s no need to feel dismayed!
-WordPress comes with a powerful autosave and content recovery feature that:
+If this happens, then worry not!
+WordPress comes with a powerful autosave and revision feature that:

-- Can get your post or page content back if your web browser crashes while you’re working, and,
+- Gets your post or page back if something happens to your browser or computer while you’re working, and,

-In this step-by-step tutorial, we explain how to use the built-in WordPress autosave and post revision management system to automatically restore content in your posts and pages.
+In this tutorial, we will show you how to use the built-in WordPress autosave and post recovery management system to recover and restore your posts and pages.

 The WordPress Autosave And Revisions Feature: Step-By-Step Tutorial

-Usually, after updating a page or post, a notice like the one shown below will display …
+Normally, when you save a post or page, a confirmation notice like the example shown below will display …

-Sometimes things can and will go wrong, however.
+Things can and do go wrong, however.
 For example:

 - Your internet browser crashes,

-- A number of other reasons temporarily prevent you from publishing your post, etc.
+- Internet “gremlins” temporarily prevent you from publishing a new post, etc.

-When this happens and you try to save your work, you may end up seeing a message like this displayed on your screen instead …
+If you try to save your work, a ‘WordPress Failure Notice’ like this may end up being displayed on your screen instead …

 The Autosave Function